About the Report

 In addition, the status and activities of INTOSAI regional organisations have been assessed through a separate survey focusing on their role and capacities.

 The areas of performance measured are compared to previous survey results (GSR2020), to detect and monitor trends in SAI performance over time.
 In addition, this report aims to assess how global trends are affecting SAI capacities.
-Results from the key results indicators will be presented in a data annex, grouped according to INTOSAI regions and World Bank Income level categorisation.
+Results from the key results indicators will be presented in a data annexe, grouped according to INTOSAI regions and World Bank Income level categorisation.

-Global Survey 2020 and Global Survey 2017.
+The primary data source for the GSR is the INTOSAI Global Survey 2023.
+The survey covered responses from 166 SAIs from all INTOSAI regions, who responded to a questionnaire of 170 main questions.
+The analysis of changes have been done by analysing results against data from the Global Survey 2020 and Global Survey 2017.
 In addition, results have been analysed against secondary data from the Varieties of Democracy Index (v-dem), World Bank Income Level Categorisation, OECD Fragile State list, Public Expenditure Financial Framework Assessment (PEFA) and Open Budget Index.
 More details can be found in the Methodology Annex.

 The GSR is a collaborative INTOSAI effort.
 This triannual survey is developed by IDI together with the INTOSAI regions, INTOSAI Goal Chairs, INTOSAI Chair and INTOSAI General Secretariat.
 IDI remains grateful for these continued collective efforts, and especially for the INTOSAI regions' support in soliciting responses from its members.